The starting place to learn the Russian language on the Internet.

 Pronouns are words that are used as substitutes for nouns.
 They do not name objects, their characteristics or quantity but only refer to them.
 There are nine types of pronouns in Russian.

-Here we take a look at the personal pronouns.
-They are:
+Let's take a look at the Russian personal pronouns.

 • я (I)